 How can we include AP classes in our homeschooling?

 You can get the textbooks and information and treat it like any other homeschool class but another really good option would be to do an online class.
-There are at least four sources of AP Internet courses available to homeschooled students; www.pahomeschoolers.com, APEX at www.apexlearning.com, Stanford University’s Educational Program for Gifted Youth (EPGY) courses at www-epgy.stanford.edu, and or Scholars Online Academy at www.islas.org.
+There are at least four sources of AP Internet courses available to homeschooled students; www.pahomeschoolers.com, APEX at www.apexlearning.com, and/or Stanford University’s Academic Enrichment Programs at https://spcs.stanford.edu/programs.

 Helpful Articles for High School Homeschooling